-Last but not least you also want to look at the helmet design.
+Last but not least you also want to look at the design.
 You do want to make sure its something that looks good and makes you feel good when you wear it.
 While this has less to do with safety than looks, it does have to do with comfort.
 You also want to make sure the design is something that you feel safe wearing.

-Guide To Choosing A Motorcycle Helmet
+Guide To Choosing Protection

 - Head Shape

 - Protection or Shell

 Most people make the mistake of choosing by the look and graphics on it.
 This is one of the biggest mistakes that can be made when choosing and should be saved as one of the last choices.
 One of the first questions to ask yourself when choosing one would be regarding the style you are looking for.

 All come in some different styles such as Full Face, Modular, Open Face, Half (aka.
 Shorty), and Off-road/Motocross.
 A brief description of each is included below.